Experience. Commitment. Results.

 Mr. Green holds an "AV" rating from Martindale-Hubbell Law Directory which is based on the publisher's confidential surveys of attorneys and judges practicing in the Denver metropolitan area.
 An "AV" rating is the highest rating conferred by the publisher.

 Mr. Green is a multiple recipient of the Martindale-Hubbell Client Distinction Award based on positive client feedback in recognition of his excellence in quality of service, overall value, responsiveness, and communication ability.
 More than 900,000 attorneys are listed on martindale.com and lawyers.com, but less than one percent have been accorded this honor of distinction.
-In 2015, 2016, and 2017 Mr. Green was also selected by the American Institute of Family Law Attorneys for its "10 Best" list based on client satisfaction.
+In 2015 through 2022, Mr. Green was also selected by the American Institute of Family Law Attorneys for its "10 Best" list based on client satisfaction.

-In his free time, Mr. Green is an avid outdoorsman who enjoys hunting, skiing, and staying fit.
-He is a Life Member of the National Rifle Association.
+In his free time, Mr. Green is an avid outdoorsman who enjoys hunting, shooting, and staying fit.
+He is a Life Member of the National Rifle Association and holds marksman designations in rifle, carbine, and pistol.
 He is married to former Miss Colorado, Catherine Kasch, who trains opera and Broadway singers at the University of Denver's Lamont School of Music.
 They have five children.

 Areas of Practice